xor-function/js-poisoner/README.md

 of network structures.
 Which demonstrates the importance of encrypting Internet traffic.

-This is a composed of a squid3 setup script and url rewrite program

-along with some javascript code that is designed to add undesired functionality to a website.
+This is composed of a squid3 setup script and url rewrite program along with some javascript code that is designed to add undesired functionality to a website.
 By default an iframe is appended to a target web page as an example.